-Alternative 4 would set the lowest ACL of the alternatives (Table 4.3.1; ACL = 159,300 lbs ww).
+Alternative 4 would set the lowest ACL of the alternatives (Table 4.3.1.1; ACL = 159,300 lbs ww).
 Therefore, management measures to constrain the harvest to this level (e.g., fishing season and bag limit) would limit fishing effort the most and have the least adverse effect on the physical environment over the 2016-2018 time period.
-Alternatives 2 and 3 would set higher ACLs than Alternative 4 (Table 4.3.1.1).
+Alternatives 1 (No Action) and 2 would set similar cumulative ACLs that are higher than Alternative 4 (Table 4.3.1.1).
 Therefore, management measures to constrain harvest would be less restrictive than under Alternative 4.
 This in turn could lead to higher fishing effort and greater adverse effects on the physical environment than Alternative 4.
-If the ACLs for Alternatives 2 and 3 are summed over the 2016-2018 time period, they are approximately the same (Table 4.3.1.1).
-Alternative 1 (No Action) would have a cumulative 2016-2018 ACL that is intermediate between Alternatives 2 and 3, and Alternative 4.
-Thus any adverse effects from this alternative would be in-between these alternatives.
+Preferred Alternative 3 would have the highest cumulative harvest over the 2016-2019 time period (Table 4.3.1.1) and would therefore have the highest fishing effort and greatest adverse effects on the physical environment.